 And the trains went into Liverpool Street, which was a result.

-Bart’s was running on reduced staffing for the weekend, so while Val still hadn’t had the ‘deep’ cannula fitted – probably Monday – they replaced her wrist cannula.
+Bart’s was running on reduced staffing for the weekend, so while Val still hadn’t had the ‘deep’ cannula fitted – they had replaced her wrist cannula.
 The wrist cannula had been fitted on Friday by a very smug female doctor but it wasn’t working.

 Val seemed a tad more confused than on Friday, but still infinitely better than just a week before.